Panipat New Posters: Arjun Kapoor & Kriti Sanon's First Look Is Giving Us Maratha Vibes

 Sharing her first look poster, the 'Housefull 4' actress tweeted, "Parvati Bai - A True Queen Needs No Crown.
 Panipat Trailer Out Tomorrow. #PanipatLook."

-In the poster, Kriti looks ethreal in a zari saree and traditional jewellery.
+In the poster, Kriti looks ethereal in a zari saree and traditional jewellery.
 The leading lady plays the role of Parvati Bao, wife of Sadashivrao Bhau (played by Arjun Kapoor).

 Arjun Kapoor too shared his first look poster and wrote, "Sadashiv Rao Bhau - Bravery Is To Stand For What You Believe In, Even If You Stand Alone.
 Panipat Trailer Out Tomorrow."

 Based on the Third Battle of Panipat which was fought between the northern expeditionary force of the Maratha Empire and the invading forces of the King of Afghanistan, Ahmad Shah Abdali, supported by two Indian allies - the Rohilla Afghans of the Doab, and Shuja-ud-Daula, the Nawab of Awadh, the film is slated to release on December 6, 2019.
-It is set for a box-office clash with Kartik Aaryan-Bhumi Pednekar-Ananya Panday starrer 'Pati Patni Aur Woh'.
+It is set for a box office clash with Kartik Aaryan-Bhumi Pednekar-Ananya Panday starrer 'Pati Patni Aur Woh'.

 Panipat New Poster: Sanjay Dutt Looks Menacing As Afghan Ruler Ahmad Shah Abdali